 When was the last time someone asked how you were doing and you found yourself quickly replying, “I’m fine, thanks for asking”, but underneath that forced smile was someone who was far from fine?
+You were actually bubbling inside with negative emotions.

 Why do we do that anyway?